lincolnaleixo/logering/README.md

 ---

-### A different (yet the same) logger approach library for node.js
+## A different (yet the same) logger approach library for node.js

-#### There're probably more than 100 logger libraries better than this one.
+### There're probably more than 100 logger libraries better than this one.
 This is a personal library to use for personal projects/other libraries.
 So use with extreme caution!

 #### Roadmap can be found here: [Roadmap](https://github.com/lincolnaleixo/logering/blob/master/meta/ROADMAP.md)

+#### this library was made possible by the help of the folliwng libraries:
+-   alertguy
+-   cawer
+-   configurati
+-   jest
+-   moment
+-   moment-timezone